query/mt-submissions/hw3-evaluation/README.markdown

     $ pip install -r requirements.txt
     $ python evaluate.py HYPOTHESES LABELS

-By default, the evaluator runs with a maximum *n*-gram length of 1 and SVM hyperparameter *C* = 1.0.
+By default, the evaluator runs with a maximum *n*-gram length of 1.
 For information on how to change these settings, pass the `--help` option.